What to know about variable heart rhythms and AFib

-Coronary angioplasty, also called angioplasty and percutaneous catheter intervention (PCI), is a nonsurgical procedure to open blocked arteries and increase blood flow to the heart.
+Angioplasty, also called coronary angioplasty and percutaneous coronary intervention (PCI), is a nonsurgical procedure to open blocked arteries and increase blood flow to the heart.
 Over time, a fatty substance called plaque can build up in your arteries, causing them to harden and narrow; this is called atherosclerosis.
-Physicians who specialize in treating heart disease use this procedure to help more than one million people in the United States every year.
+Physicians who specialize in treating heart disease use the angioplasty procedure to help more than one million people in the United States every year.

 There are different types of coronary angioplasty procedures.
 Each one decreases blockage in a different way.